-Similarly, in the process of production of biodiesel by tranesterification of cooking oil the product and by-product quality vary based on the catalyst used.
-For example, natural solid catalysts like rice husk or egg shell powder.
-The oil structure cracking and its conversion highly depend on the activity of alkali metals.
+Similarly, in the process of production of biodiesel by transesterification of cooking oil the product and by-product quality vary based on the catalyst used.
+For example, natural solid catalysts like rice husk or eggshell powder.
+The oil structure cracking and its conversion highly depends on the activity of alkali metals.

 One of the important products obtained from glycerol is acetol.
 The process of dehydration obtains acetol from by-product glycerol.
 By hydrogenation of acetol, an important consumer product called propylene glycol (C3H8O2) is obtained.
-Propylene glycol contributes in producing product in food, cosmetics and domestic solutions.
-The product that is obtained from the byproduct of biodiesel process will cut down the consumption of fossil petro crude.
+Propylene glycol contributes in producing a product in food, cosmetics, and domestic solutions.
+The product that is obtained from the byproduct of biodiesel process will cut down the consumption of fossil petrol crude.
 Propylene glycol is used for making soaps, lubricants, sanitizers, lotions, shampoos, lipsticks, automotive anti freezers, soft drink preservatives and many more.
-Thus, a by-product from biodiesel process turns to more environmental friendly because almost many consumer goods are segregated to green technology sector.
+Thus, a by-product of biodiesel process turns to environmental friendly because almost many consumer goods are segregated to the green technology sector.
 The lesser the fossil crude is used the faster we save our planet.
-Obviously many consumer products can be manufactured as biodegradable with propylene glycol obtained from glycerol.
+Obviously, many consumer products can be manufactured as biodegradable with propylene glycol obtained from glycerol.

-Lot of research work is under it way to improve the process design and obtain optimized condition to run the process.
-One of the technologies like catalytic reactive distillation brought promising result so that it can be implemented in large production of chemical product from byproduct of biodiesel process industries.
+Lot of research work is under its way to improve the process design and obtain optimized condition to run the process.
+One of the technologies like catalytic reactive distillation brought promising result so that it can be implemented in the large production of chemical product from the byproduct of biodiesel process industries.

 Crude glycerin is gasified to produce synthesis gas or hydrogen gas at moderate temperatures.

-Seed cake after extracting the oil is solid material left over is mostly non edible due to chemical treatments.
-The cake contains botanical active ingredients that can used for making mosquito and pest repellents.
+Seed cake after extracting the oil is solid material left over is mostly non-edible due to chemical treatments.
+The cake contains botanical active ingredients that can be used for making mosquito and pest repellents.